 A fixed value.
 In Algebra, a constant is a number independently, or sometimes a letter such as a, b, or c to represent a fixed number.

 Example: in “x + 5 = 9”, 5 and 9 are constants.

 A Coefficient is a number used to multiply a variable (4x means 4 times x, so 4 is a coefficient).

-Variables on their own (without a number next to them) actually have a coefficient of 1 (x is really 1x).
+Variables on their own (without a number next to them) have a coefficient of 1 (x is 1x).

-An inequality shows that two mathematical expressions are NOT equal to one another.
+An inequality shows that two mathematical expressions are NOT equal.